codex-academy/expressjs-intro/steps/intro.md

 * Create a new folder in your projects folder called `express-app`.
 * Change into this folder using `cd express-app`.
 * Type `npm init`.
-Accept all the defaults.
-This creates a `package.json` file.
+This will create a `package.json` file in the current directory, based on your answers to some questions.
+  * `entry point` means the main file for your application.
+We're going to use `server.js`, so enter that.
+  * `test command` for us is `mocha`.
+We'll use this feature of the `package.json` later, for automatic testing of our code.
+  * `git repository` is the location of your repository, like `https://github.com/<username>/<repository>.git`.
+Since we're using GitHub to store our code, `npm` lets us use a shortcut like this: `<username>/<repository>`.
 * Install ExpressJS and save it as a dependency in your `package.json` by running `npm install --save express`.
-The `--save` parameter makes npm add a line to your `package.json` file.
+The additional `--save` parameter makes `npm` add a line to your `package.json` file.

 Read more details about [installing ExpressJS](http://expressjs.com/starter/installing.html) here.